-Older kids may already understand the basics of how hearing works, but how do you explain the concept of hearing loss to a young child?
+Older kids may already understand the basics of how hearing works, but how do you explain hearing loss to a young child?
 And how can you guide children to more effectively communicate with you?

 Talking to kids about hearing loss will help them understand your experience, improve communication and strengthen your bond.
 It will also encourage them to practice healthy hearing habits at an early age.
-Here are a few creative ways to teach kids about hearing loss facts and hearing aids—plus tips for hearing aid safety with little ones.
+Here are a few activities ways to teach kids about the sense of hearing and hearing loss—plus tips for hearing aid safety with little ones.

 Hearing aids have tiny parts that can easily be damaged, misplaced or swallowed.
 If you spend time around very young kids, practice these safety tips:

 Telling children you don’t hear well is one thing—but showing them what it’s like to have a hearing impairment can help them better understand your experience.
 Here are some simple, relatable activities to demonstrate what it’s like to have hearing loss:

 Build kids’ awareness of different types and levels of sound with this fun activity.
 Explore different sounds around the home or yard—the blender running, an alarm clock beeping, leaves rustling in the trees.
 As you study each sound, ask if they think the sound is “good,” or pleasant to hear, or “bad,” unpleasant.
 Ask them to explain what they like and don’t like about each sound.

 Say a child points out that they don’t like the sound of the blender because it’s “too loud” or “hurts their ears.”
 You can explain that very noisy sounds can actually damage our ears and lead to hearing impairment.
 Teach them to cover their ears around very loud sounds (or even better—gift them a set of earplugs).